Professor in Biostatistics

 Dep.
 Epidemiology and Data Science

 Data drives most of my statistical omics research: provide a generic, robust solution for a given study, and one likely solves similar problems for many studies.
-My research interests cover a wide spectrum, including differential expression (multiple) testing, network estimation, omics integration modeling and deconvolution of omics profiles.
+My research interests cover a wide spectrum, including high-dimensional data analysis (omics) and predictive modeling, incl. machine learning.
 My main fascination nowadays is omics-based clinical prediction and classification, by either statistical or machine learners.
 Here, I focus on developing methods to improve predictive performance and biomarker selection by structural use of complementary data (co-data), e.g. from external studies or data bases.
+Moreover, we develop tools to aid interpretation of ML, e.g. by providing inference for variable importance metrics.
 We directly apply and test such methods in a number of collaborative projects on cancer diagnostics and prognostics.

 Cambridge, November 2021 (Armitage workshop): Improving prediction, variable selection and treatment effect estimation by the adaptive, multi-penalty elastic net

 Goedhart, J. M., Klausch, T., & van de Wiel, M. A. (2023).
 Estimation of predictive performance in high-dimensional data settings using learning curves.
 Computational Statistics & Data Analysis, 180, 107622.

 van Nee, Mirrelijn M., Lodewyk FA Wessels, and Mark A. van de Wiel. "ecpc: an R-package for generic co-data models for high-dimensional prediction."
 BMC bioinformatics 24.1 (2023): 172.

 Andrade Barbosa B, ..., Van de Wiel MA*, Kim, Y* (2021).
 Bayesian log-normal deconvolution for enhanced in silico microdissection of bulk gene expression data.
 Nature communications, 12, 1-13.